openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Deferred Credential Request is an HTTP POST request.
 It MUST be sent using the `application/json` media type.

-The following claims are used in the Batch Credential Request:
+The following parameter is used in the Batch Credential Request:

 * `transaction_id`: REQUIRED.
 String identifying a Deferred Issuance transaction.